Flood Risk and Catchment Process

 ( individually or in groups – for testing either by form or by roughness)

 Penultimate Intervention Step 6: In the illustration above red ‘X’s are “FRM-adapted” public footpath crossings, yellow ‘X’s are public road crossings, and purple ‘bricks’ are commended locations for a portfolio of landowner/community adaptation.
-The effect of alternative groups of ‘no-constraints’ measures can be compared – mesh overlay initially by extreme roughness (ie rather than by form) being the easier parameter within RAS analysis code to impose (and manage) stream ‘ponding’.
+The ‘no-constraints’ effect of alternative groups of measures can be compared.
+Mesh overlay initially by extreme roughness (ie within the immediate perimeter of the intervention & rather than by form) – roughness being the easier parameter within RAS analysis code to impose (and manage) stream ‘ponding’.

 Typical Model Results & Output applying steps 1 – 7